 Pam Eaton: Pam is a longtime friend and advocate of Utah’s redrock wilderness.
 She served as the Four Corners States Regional Director for The Wilderness Society and a Utah Wilderness Coalition steering committee member from 1995-2003.
-Pam was a steadfast ally and partner in some of our most dire legislative fights and worked tirelessly to defend Utah wilderness.
+A fierce defender of Utah wilderness, Pam was a steadfast ally and partner in some of our most dire legislative fights.
 More recently, she served on the Colorado Oil and Gas Conservation Commission and founded Green West Strategies, a consulting firm that helps clients “secure a just transition to a decarbonized electricity sector and equitable access to the benefits of conservation and renewable energy.”

 Suzanne Jones: Suzanne was the Central Rockies regional director for The Wilderness Society for 16 years and worked closely with SUWA staff on key conservation programs and strategies.
 Her decades of public policy experience, keen advocacy instincts, and passion for wild places helped forge an invaluable partnership.
 Deeply civic-minded, Suzanne served on the Boulder Colorado City Council for many years and was mayor of that city from 2015-2019.
 She has also worked at the National Wildlife Federation and as congressional staff for the Fisheries and Wildlife Subcommittee in the US House of Representatives.
 She is currently executive director of Eco-Cycle, one of the oldest and largest non-profit recyclers and Zero Waste organizations in the United States.